remosasso/multi-source-TL-for-deep-MBRL/README.md

 ```

 ## Instructions
-Please see the [Dreamer repository](https://github.com/google-research/dreamer) for general dependency requirements and instructions.
+Please see the [Dreamer repository](https://github.com/google-research/dreamer) for general dependency requirements and installation instructions.
 ### Multi-Task Learning
 For training a multi task agent with, say, the Hopper, Ant, and Cheetah task for 2M environment steps:
 ```